Diamond–Blackfan anemia: Genetics

 Most pedigrees suggest an autosomal dominant mode of inheritance with incomplete penetrance.
 Approximately 10–25% of DBA occurs with a family history of disease.

-About 25-50% of the causes of DBA have been tied to abnormal ribosomal protein genes.
-The disease is characterized by genetic heterogeneity, affecting different ribosomal gene loci: Exceptions to this paradigm have been demonstrated, such as with rare mutations of transcription factor GATA1 and advanced alternative splicing of a gene involved in iron metabolism, SLC49A1 (FLVCR1).
+~70% of DBA cases can be attributed genetic mutations affecting ribosomal protein genes.
+The disease is characterized by genetic heterogeneity, affecting different ribosomal gene loci: Exceptions to this paradigm have been demonstrated, such as with rare mutations of transcription factor GATA1.
+RPS19, RPL5, RPS26, and RPL11 are the most frequently mutated genes in DBA patients.
+Given that ribosome function is essential for life, DBA patients carry loss-of-function alleles affecting only one copy.
+Initial descriptions of DBA patients primarily concentrated on nonsense and missense mutations within ribosomal protein coding sequences.
+However, recent findings suggest that extended splice site variations have not been sufficiently recognized and are quite common.
+Recent studies have begun to characterize the molecular signatures associated with specific mutations that lead to aberrant splicing impacting ribosomal proteins such as RPL11.

 In 1997, a patient was identified who carried a rare balanced chromosomal translocation involving chromosome 19 and the X chromosome.
 This suggested that the affected gene might lie in one of the two regions that were disrupted by this cytogenetic anomaly.
 Linkage analysis in affected families also implicated this region in disease, and led to the cloning of the first DBA gene.
 About 20–25% of DBA cases are caused by mutations in the ribosome protein S19 (RPS19) gene on chromosome 19 at cytogenetic position 19q13.2.
 Some previously undiagnosed relatives of DBA patients were found to carry mutations, and also had increased adenosine deaminase levels in their red blood cells, but had no other overt signs of disease.

 A subsequent study of families with no evidence of RPS19 mutations determined that 18 of 38 families showed evidence for involvement of an unknown gene on chromosome 8 at 8p23.3-8p22.
 The precise genetic defect in these families has not yet been delineated.

 Malformations are seen more frequently with DBA6 RPL5 and DBA7 RPL11 mutations.

 The genetic abnormalities underpinning the combination of DBA with Treacher Collins syndrome (TCS)/mandibulofacial dysostosis (MFD) phenotypes are heterogeneous, including RPS26 (the known DBA10 gene), TSR2 which encodes a direct binding partner of RPS26, and RPS28.